demisto/content/Widgets/widget-IncidentsPerWeek_CHANGELOG.md

 ## [Unreleased]
-  - Added new widget with the ability to see how many incidents were opened each week
+Added a widget that displays the number of incidents that were opened per week.